 - 4. Right to identify oneself as a member of the campus and a concurrent obligation not to speak or act on behalf of the University without authorization.
 In cases of being misrepresented by the press and others, the member of the University shall not be held responsible. - 5.
-Right to hold public meetings in which members participate, to post notices, and to engage in peaceful, orderly demonstrations.
+Right to hold public meetings in which members participate, to post notices, and to engage in peaceful, orderly demonstrations in designated locations and at designated times on campus as described in 06-04.11- POLICY ON TIME, PLACE AND MANNER FOR EXPRESSIVE ACTIVITIES.
 Reasonable and impartially applied rules shall be established regulating time, place, and manner of such activities and allocating the use of the facilities. - 6.
 Right to recourse if another member of the campus is negligent or irresponsible in performance of his responsibilities. - 7.
-Right to recourse if another member of the campus represents the work of others as his or her own. - 8.
+Right to recourse if another member of the campus represents the work of others as his or her own - 8.
 Right to be heard, considered, and represented at appropriate levels of the decision-making process about policy matters of direct concern. - 9.
 Right to expect of members of the campus community who have continuing association with the campus, and/or who have substantial authority and/or security, to maintain an environment conducive to respect for the rights of others and fulfillment of academic responsibilities. - a.
 Tenured faculty should maintain the highest standards in performance of their academic responsibilities. - b.
 Administration and staff should maintain the highest standards in providing a physical environment which will enable the academic process to flourish. - 10.
 Right to expect that trustees exercise their particular responsibility and protect the integrity of the academic process from external and internal attacks and prevent the political and financial exploitation of the campus by any individual or group.